joerischasfoort/money-macro/index.md

 subtitle: Learn about monetary and macroeconomics.
 ---

-Welcome to our website, here you can subscribe to our YouTube channel by using the button below, or browse the [scripts](https://www.moneymacro.rocks/blog/) of all of our YouTube videos.
+Welcome to our website, here you can subscribe to our YouTube channel by using the button below, or browse the [blog](https://www.moneymacro.rocks/blog/) which contains the scripts of all of our YouTube videos.

 <div class="video-container">
   <iframe src="https://www.youtube.com/embed/kWWTUONsgvA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>